TwilaT-Lab/T-Lab2026/docs/fnirs/trigger_design.md

 ---

-## Wireless Triggering via LSL
+## 3. Wireless Triggering via LSL

 LSL synchronizes data and triggers over the same Wi-Fi/router network already used for the Aurora device connection.
+This method is particularly suitable for hyperscanning experiments in which a presentation PC delivers stimuli to both participants performing time-sensitive tasks simultaneously.

 - In Aurora's configuration, set the **Trigger in** stream name (default: `"Trigger"`).
 - The stream name on the **PsychoPy side must match exactly** — a mismatch silently drops all triggers.